The search box

 - re3data.org is a global registry of research data repositories that covers repositories from different academic disciplines.

-The FAIR principles were created to ensure that research data can be discovered, accessed, integrated and reused by humans and machines.
-They are widely adopted by publishers, data repositories and funding agencies, including the European Commission.
+The FAIR principles were created to ensure that research data can be discovered, accessed, integrated and reused by humans as well as machines.
+They are widely adopted by publishers, data repositories and funding agencies, including the EU.

 The FAIR acronym stands for Findable, Accessible, Interoperable och Reusable.